melikearslan/Game-of-Nim/README.md

 # Game of Nim
-CS223 - Digital Design Term Project
+CS223 - Digital Design Term Project for Bilkent University

 ## Project Topic
 Game of Nim on Basys3 FPGA board using SystemVerilog